naimo84/node-red-contrib-ical-events/README.md

 -   "Name": Displayname
 -   "Preview": Only Events within now and this **future** value are checked.
 -   "Past view": Only Events within now and this **past** value are checked.
+-   "Cron": Similar to "Check every", but much more configurable.
+It's a cron expression, how often the calendar is checked for new upcoming events.
+If Cron is defined, it wins against "Check every". <i>Empty value to disable.</i>
 ### INPUT

 The configuration of the nodes baove can be overwritten with the following input message properties:

-msg.url
+- msg.url
-msg.language
+- msg.language
-msg.replacedates
+- msg.replacedates
-msg.caldav
+- msg.caldav
-msg.username
+- msg.username
-msg.password
+- msg.password
-msg.calendar
+- msg.calendar
-msg.pastWeeks
+- msg.pastWeeks
-msg.futureWeeks
+- msg.futureWeeks
-msg.filter
+- msg.filter
-msg.trigger
+- msg.trigger
-msg.preview
+- msg.preview
-msg.previewUnits
+- msg.previewUnits
-msg.pastview
+- msg.pastview
-msg.pastviewUnits
+- msg.pastviewUnits
-msg.offset
+- msg.offset
-msg.offsetUnits
+- msg.offsetUnits

 ### OUTPUT